z0ccc/extension-detector/README.md

 Chrome extensions can be detected by fetching their web accessible resources.
 These are files inside an extension that can be accessed by web pages.
 The detected extensions can be used to track you through browser fingerprinting.

+This website scans over 1000 extensions and shows you the percentage of users that share the same extensions.

 ## Browser Fingerprinting

 Browser fingerprinting is a powerful method that websites use to collect information about your browser type and version, as well as your operating system, active plugins, time zone, language, screen resolution and various other active settings.